Basics | Plugins | Howtos | Applications

 navigation buttons

-A series of action buttons used to navigate within a set of data rows, i.e. to go to the previous, next, first or last row within the set of rows defined by a list window.
+A series of action buttons used to navigate within a set of data rows, i.e. to go to the previous, next, first or last row within the set of rows defined by a data window.

 action button